 Hello friends.
 I pray that all has been well with you since we last talked.
-In this blog, I want to talk about forgiveness and what it means to forgive.
-Is there someone in your life who has wronged you more than once?
-You keep forgiving them, and they keep wronging you.
-Well, in Matthew 18:21, Peter was probably thinking of someone like this when he asked Jesus, “Lord, how often shall my brother sin against me, and I forgive him?
-Up to seven times?”
+In this blog, I want to talk about forgiveness, and how to know God forgives you.
+Has someone in your life wronged you more than once?
+You keep forgiving them, and they keep doing you wrong.
+Peter was likely thinking of someone like this when he asked Jesus, “Lord, how often shall my brother sin against me, and I forgive him?
+Up to seven times (Matthew 18:21?”

-It is so easy to become frustrated with forgiving others, especially when it appears they are abusing your kindness.
+When you know people abuse your kindness, it makes you want to not forgive them.
 Nevertheless, God expects that we continue to forgive them.
 The only way you can truly forgive someone is to experience God’s love.
 God expressed His amazing love when He offered up His own Son as a sacrifice on the cross.
-His sacrifice redeemed us from death and paid the ultimate debt that you or I could never payed.
+His sacrifice redeemed us from death and paid the ultimate debt that you or I could never pay.

 Parable of the Unforgiving Servant